bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

 ---
-title: Device testing for Android
+title: Device testing for Android-draft
 date: 2018-10-13 08:39:08 +0000
 redirect_from: []
 menu: